Editor, CEO denied bail in Apple Daily case in Hong Kong | Law-Order

 One of them, Associate Publisher Chan Pui-man, said after attending the bail hearing, ''I think that all media workers in Hong Kong are worried.
 But for now, for us, tomorrow, we will still come out with our newspaper, and we'll do our best to continue our work.”
 The Apple Daily has long been one of the most outspoken defenders of civil liberties in Hong Kong.
 It supported massive protests demanding more democracy in 2019 and has criticized the subsequent crackdown, including the enactment of a national security law last year.
 The central government in Beijing has defended the legislation and the crackdown on opposition voices as necessary to restore order and stability.
 The 2019 protests that challenged Beijing's rule often started as peaceful marches during the day but turned into violent clashes between hard-core demonstrators and police at night.

-The security law specifically criminalises colluding with a foreign country, institution, organisation or individual to impose sanctions or a blockade against Hong Kong or China.
+The security law specifically criminalizes colluding with a foreign country, institution, organization or individual to impose sanctions or a blockade against Hong Kong or China.
 Critics say Beijing is walking back on its promise at the 1997 handover of Hong Kong from Britain that the city could retain its freedoms not seen elsewhere in China for 50 years.

-The US has imposed sanctions against Chinese and Hong Kong officials over the crackdown and called for the immediate release of the Apple Daily editors and executives.
-Asked how journalists should avoid getting in trouble, Hong Kong Security Secretary John Lee told a news conference this week that "the answer is simple: Do your journalistic work as freely as you like in accordance with the law provided you do not conspire or have any intention to break the Hong Kong law and certainly not the Hong Kong National Security Law."(AP) RUP RUP

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)